nodef/extra-tunnel/README.md

 # --help: get this help
 # environment variables are also accepted
 # PORT: port number for tunnel
-# PROXY: address of tunnel
+# TUNNEL: address of tunnel
 # SERVER: address of server
 # CLIENT: address of client
 # CHANNEL: channel to register/subscribe